-The Medical Negligence Experts offer you a no-obligation, free consultation to answer any questions you have about claiming compensation for A&E negligence, including whether or not you are eligible.
-With the right legal advice, you can consider the options in front of you.
+The Medical Negligence Experts offer you a no-obligation, free conversation to answer any questions you have about claiming compensation for A&E negligence, including whether or not you are eligible.
+With the right advice, you can consider the options in front of you.
 Moreover, you can decide what is the best way to proceed based on your individual circumstances.

 What is Accident and Emergency Negligence?